House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Basic Functions

-The sliding miter saw can do all the same things that the non-sliding can do.
+The sliding miter saw can do all the same cuts as the non-sliding saw.
 The fact that it can slide does make it a little easier to work with.

 Types of Cuts

-A sliding miter saw can make all the same cuts that a non-sliding saw can.
 The only time that a sliding miter saw will struggle is with complex angles.
-Sometimes the extreme angles will be restricted when working with a sliding miter saw.
+Sometimes, the extreme angles will be restricted when working with a sliding miter saw.

 Blades